BIO

 Black and white portrait of a Sol Wooten sitting at a table, resting her chin on her hand.
 Shelf with books in the background.

-In addition to volunteering in the arts, my service work has often centered on providing resources and opportunities to people living in incarceration.
+Beyond literary and arts communities, much of my service has centered on expanding educational opportunities for people who are incarcerated.
 I am a reader for the Insider Prize, have written letters and sent reading materials on behalf of the Inside Books Project, and tutored in a maximum-security prison through the Cornell Prison Education Program.

-Creativity, curiosity, and care are the values I work to embody in my life and across my creative pursuits.
+Creativity, curiosity, and care are the values I strive to embody in all areas of my life and work.